PrefectHQ/prefect/docs/orchestration/concepts/api.md

 ### Authentication <Badge text="Cloud"/>

 The Cloud API also supports direct GraphQL access.
-While you can still use user-based API keys to access and log in to tenants, you will need to manage the short-lived auth and refresh tokens yourself.
+While you can still use API keys to access and log in to tenants, you will need to manage the short-lived auth and refresh tokens yourself.
 Therefore, we recommend using the Python client for user-scoped access.
 You can make GraphQL queries directly from the client:

 ```python
 client.graphql(